 It depends.

-If you attain tenure on or before February 15th (6A:10-4.2(e)5) for the school year in which you are eligible to, then you will not be required to develop and complete SGOs and your score from the most recent year in which you completed SGOs will be used.
+If you attain tenure on or before February 15th (N.J.A.C.
+6A:10-4.2(e)5) for the school year in which you are eligible to, then you will not be required to develop and complete SGOs and your score from the most recent year in which you completed SGOs will be used.

 If you attain tenure after February 15th for the school year in which you are eligible to attain tenure, then you will be required to develop and complete SGOs.